javierseixas/disbursements-exercise/README.md

 ## How to read this?

-I've tried to follow an step by step coding.
+I've tried to follow an step by step coding, following DDD guidance.
 You'll find my code in the `src` folder and the tests in the `tests` folder.

 I've been writing down some explanations about what I thought and the decisions I was making, for facilitating the revision.
 You can find that at [#Taken steps](#taken-steps).
-You'll see the commit hash during this coding history.
+You'll see the commit hash during this coding history, so you can checkout per commit to see the applied code.

 However, you'll also find some `TODO`s and comments in some files, about things missing.
+I also include an explanation about how I would continue developing in [#Next steps](#next-steps)

 ## What can I run